polyphony-chat/docs/SPECIFICATION.md

 ### 4.1 Authentication

-#### 4.1.1 Registering a new user on a polyproto home server
+#### 4.1.1 Registering a new actor on a polyproto home server

-Registering a new user in the context of polyproto is done through an API route defined in the polyproto Client-Home server API documentation.
+Registering a new actor in the context of polyproto is done through an API route defined in the polyproto Client-Home server API documentation.

 To register, the client sends the necessary information to their home server.
 The server verifies the data, checks username availability, and responds with HTTP 201 and the new identity's federation ID, if successful.
-However, a session token is not provided until the user authenticates a client, as detailed in section [4.1.2](#412-authenticating-a-new-client-on-a-polyproto-home-server).
+However, a session token is not provided until the actor authenticates a client, as detailed in section [4.1.2](#412-authenticating-a-new-client-on-a-polyproto-home-server).

 ```mermaid
 sequenceDiagram